 Is humility the same as weakness?

 A part of the 12 steps that many struggle with is the admission that they are “weak” to their addiction and the parts of their character that manifest in behaviors that lead to drinking.
-This is tackled in the first step, admitting that you are powerless in the face of your addiction, but some still hold onto a sense of pride that holds them back from truly accepting this fact.
+This is tackled in the first step, admitting that you are powerless in the face of your addiction, but pride often acts as a deterrent in truly accepting this fact.

 Step 7 requires modesty and humility to be properly completed, and some will need to return to the first step and work their way through again to completely accept that they need help from a higher power than themselves.